 Accounts payable works whenever the organization orders from suppliers or service providers; it handles all the money owed by the company.
 Accounts receivable goes the other way; it covers the products and services your own business sells to customers on credit.AP and AR exist because the moment you choose to purchase products rarely happens at the same time as the moment you set down the money and receive the goods.
 Because spending and receiving money happens on a schedule, ensuring that you are never stuck without enough to make a payment requires finance, AP and AR to work together and coordinate budgeting, cash flow management, and working capital management.

 Summing It Up

 In many companies today, AP has become a bottleneck and a drain on valuable time and resources.
-Automation through streamlined AP software makes every invoice an e-invoice through a largely paperless system.
-Vendor payments are made quickly and efficiently, which solidifies vendor relationships and streamlines the payment process.
+Automation through AP software makes every invoice an e-invoice.
+Vendor payments are quick and efficient, which solidifies vendor relationships and streamlines the payment process.

 A business can save vital employee time and boost productivity, while investing in the mission of building a better, more successful company.